PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/repository/description.md

 ## Why

-Repository names are often limited in length (e.g., 40 characters on GitHub), so the **description field** (or "Project Description" in GitLab) is essential to:
+Repository names are often limited in length (e.g., 40 characters on GitHub), so the **description field** (or "Project Description") is essential to:
 - Clarify the full meaning behind abbreviated or compact repository names
 - Improve repository discoverability via search
 - Provide immediate context without needing to open the repository